FAQ

 Here you will find a list of the most commonly asked questions and answers about writing, the Lacks family, the science of HeLa cells, The Immortal Life, and more.
 Questions have been gathered into categories to make it easy for you to find the information you’re looking for – see table of contents below.
 This page will be periodically updated with new reader questions and Rebecca Skloot’s answers.

-Have a Question?
 Use This Table of Contents to Help You Find the Answer:

-On The Immortal Life of Henrietta Lacks:
+About The Immortal Life of Henrietta Lacks

 This is the story of how cells taken from a black woman without her knowledge became one of the most important advances in medicine and launched a multibillion-dollar industry, with drastic consequences for her family.
 It’s inextricably linked to the troubling history of research conducted on African Americans without their consent, and many people—particularly African Americans—are hungry to learn Henrietta’s story and how it fits into that history.